 To help attain our goals, each of our camp staff has been carefully selected for their maturity, character, special talents, creativity, and experience with children.
-Each have been thoroughly screened with a complete background and criminal history check.
+Each has been thoroughly screened with a complete background and criminal history check.
 Camp staff receive extensive training in camp programming, behavior management, and emergency procedures.
-Some of these trainings include but are not limited to certifications in CPR, basic first aid, and child abuse awareness and prevention.
-In addition, all children will be placed in age-appropriate groups, with one counselor for every ten campers.
+Some of these trainings include (but are not limited to) certifications in CPR, basic first aid, and child abuse awareness and prevention.
+In addition, all children will be placed in age-appropriate groups, with a maximum ratio of one counselor for every ten campers.